redbadger/awesome-badger/stuartharris/full-stack-rust-1/README.md

   - [`sqlx`][sqlx] – I moved here from [`diesel`][diesel] because I don't really like ORMs.
 Instead I get to specify the actual SQL queries, which are type-checked at compile-time against the schema, and results are automatically deserialized into my types.
 It's really cool, as I hope you'll see below.

   - [`tide`][tide] – this is an idiomatic Rust web server, and very familiar if you're used to Express in JS-land.
-I also really like its sister HTTP client: [`surf`][surf], which is has a really nice API.
+I also really like its sister HTTP client, [`surf`][surf], which has a really nice API.

   - [`smol`][smol] – this crate is pure genius!
 I've used [`tokio`][tokio] and [`async-std`][async-std], both of which are excellent async runtimes, but `smol` takes it to another level.
 Small, fast, complete, flexible and simple, with no `unsafe` – *and* it integrates seemlessly with crates that are already in either of the `tokio` or `async-std` camps.